 Entries in this lot shall be judged from the standpoint of best plant types for the purpose for which the crop is grown, whether for grain, forage or otherwise.
 Stalks may be shown green, freshly cut.
-Leave root on.
 Samples shall be three (3) stalks.